Year in Program: Fifth

 Educational Background: Master of Arts (History)-University of Northern Colorado, 2014; Bachelor of Arts (History; minor in English), 2012.

-I am also the founder and current co-editor of H-Ukraine, part of the larger H-Net platform.
+In addition to my research, I am also the founder and current co-editor of H-Ukraine, part of the larger H-Net platform.
 You can find more on H-Ukraine here.

 I welcome contact from those who have questions about graduate school, history as a discipline, and/or Michigan State University as a whole.